 The truth is it’s not important what happened when Peter stepped out of the boat, it’s not important what happened all night while they labored against the storm trying to get to Jesus.
 What’s important is what happened when Jesus went out to them and got in the boat- Then he climbed into the boat with them, and the wind died down.
 They were completely amazed, Mark 6:51 NIV

 Your storm isn’t significant- because your help is on the way.
-Your daddy who created the world is on his way out on the water to order your storm to be still.
+Your daddy who created the world is on His way out on the water, Jesus is still in the storm calming business.
 Remember the last time you didn’t think you’d make it?
-Remember the last time He provided for you?
+Remember the last time God provided for you?
 Remember when you wanted to end it all and He wrote across the sky in the flaming colors of a sunset LIVE.
 That is significant!

 The disciples witnessed the miracle but missed the significance of the miracle.
 The miracle wasn’t just full bellies, He didn’t feed the people just so they would know what He could do.
 He did so they would know what He was.
 The miracle isn’t just what He does for you, but that you see who He is.

 Jesus Calming The Storm Reminds Us Of All The Times God Saved Us